What is a Shopify Backorder?

-Backorders fix that.
-It's one of the simplest ways to protect revenue and maintain customer trust even when inventory hits ZERO.
+Backorders fix this.
+It's one of the simplest ways to protect revenue and maintain customer trust even when inventory hits ZERO

 1. Prevent lost sales during stockouts

-When a product is marked as "Sold Out," you shut the door on potential revenue.
-Backorders let you keep the momentum going, so your marketing campaigns still convert, and engaged customers don’t walk away.
+Backorders let you keep the momentum going, so your marketing campaigns convert, and engaged customers don’t walk away.

 For example, during the Black Friday-Cyber Monday (BFCM) weekend in 2024, Shopify merchants collectively achieved $11.5 billion in sales, a 24% increase from the previous year.
 This means you need to be prepared for such a surge as well, and backorders let you do that.